How to Track X (Twitter) Mentions? [2025]

 • Just text mention

 These mentions are almost the same as the first ones, but they do not include the “@” symbol – so they’re not tagged.
-These are just texts mentioning a brand, person, or company.
+These are just all the tweets mentioning a brand, person, or company.

 • Hashtags